arivers444/Project_Finale/README.md

 The data is contained in a number of .csv files all of which are available from the source website.

-the specific .csv files used are:
+The specific .csv files used are:

     1) HallofFame.csv
     2) Batting.csv